C4ptainCrunch/thesis/source/index.rst

-In this subsection, we use the use the power of Jupyter Notebooks to define in multiple steps a Python :code:`Game()` class holding the state of the game.
+In this subsection, we use the use Jupyter Notebooks cells to define in multiple steps a Python class holding the state of the game.
 We then successively inherit from it to add an implementation of the rules and some convenience methods.

-We set the following encoding conventions:
+We set the following encoding conventions in our Python implementation:
- - :code:`0` is South, :code:`1` is North,
+ - :math:`0` is South, :math:`1` is North,
- - player's actions are numbered from :code:`0` being the leftmost pit in front of him to :code:`5` being the rightmost.
+ - player's actions are numbered from :math:`0` being the leftmost pit in front of him to :math:`5` being the rightmost.

 First, we define a dataclass with the minimal attributes needed to store a state of the game.